Travelogue Feature Article Example- Tour To Japan

 1. For better or worse, people tend to dismiss the value of almost any piece of writing based on a few spelling errors or other minor surface language errors.

 2. It is also essential to proofread because poorly checked writing would be harder to read.
-Well-read people are going to learn by word recognition.
+Well-read people learn through word recognition.

 The Process of Proofreading a Paper